Is your current phone system enough to fully support your business?

-Here’s some of the most common core features: Interactive Voice Response, Skill-based routing and ACD, Data Directed / Intelligent Routing, Comprehensive Reporting and Analytics, Automated outbound dialling and campaign management, in addition to Omni-channel customer contact and the ability to seamlessly switch the communication channel depending on the customers preference.
+Some of the most common core features include: Interactive Voice Response, Skill-based routing and ACD, Data Directed / Intelligent Routing, Comprehensive Reporting and Analytics, Automated outbound dialling and campaign management, in addition to Omni-channel customer contact and the ability to seamlessly switch the communication channel depending on the customers’ preference.

 Why evaluate your customer service communication strategy?

-We all know that providing great Customer Experience is key.
-According to a 2020 report from Zendesk (The Zendesk Customer Experience Trends Report 2020), 50% of customers said they they would switch to a competitor after just one bad customer experience, and in the case of more than one bad customer experience this rose to 80%.
+We all know that providing a great Customer Experience is key.
+According to a 2020 report from Zendesk (The Zendesk Customer Experience Trends Report 2020), 50% of customers said they would switch to a competitor after just one bad customer experience, and in the case of more than one bad customer experience, this rose to 80%.